Wokingham Borough Council

 Wokingham Borough Council is the local authority of the Borough of Wokingham in Berkshire, England.
 Since 1998 the council has been a unitary authority, being a district council which also performs the functions of a county council.
 It is based at the Civic Offices on Shute End in the town of Wokingham.

-The council was under no overall control from 2022 to 2025.
-Following the 2024 election, a minority Liberal Democrat administration formed to run the council.
-On 5 June 2025, the Liberal Democrats gained their 28th member in a by-election and took control of the Council.
+The council has been under Liberal Democrat majority control since 2025.

 History

 The town of Wokingham was incorporated as a municipal borough in 1885.
 The municipal borough was abolished in 1974 under the Local Government Act 1972, merging with the surrounding Wokingham Rural District to become a new non-metropolitan district called Wokingham.

 Until 1998 Wokingham was a lower-tier district council, with Berkshire County Council providing county-level services to the area.
 The county council was abolished in 1998 and Wokingham became a unitary authority, taking over the county council's functions in the area.
 The council was awarded borough status in 2007, allowing the chair of the council to take the title of mayor.